Kolterdyx/PyGameUI/docs/widgets/entry.md

 `size: int`
 Font size in pixels.

-`font: str`
-Font to be used in the entry.

 `border: int`
 Width of the widget's border.
 Set to 0 to remove the border.